Asian shares win reprieve on Sino-U.S. trade talk hopes

 The lira crisis has spread to some other emerging market currencies.

-The lira traded at 6.3450 per dollar, up about 1.1 percent on the week and off its record low of 7.240 marked exactly a month ago.
+The lira traded at 6.3450 per dollar TRYTOM=D3, up about 1.1 percent on the week and off its record low of 7.240 marked exactly a month ago.

 Oil held firm after a larger-than-expected drop in U.S. crude inventories and as U.S. sanctions on Iran added to concerns over global oil supply.

-Brent futures hit $80 per barrel on Wednesday and last stood at $79.64, down slightly from Wednesday’s close but up 3.7 percent on the week.
+Brent futures LCOc1 hit $80 per barrel on Wednesday and last stood at $79.64, down slightly from Wednesday’s close but up 3.7 percent on the week.

 Editing by Shri Navaratnam